corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 * `User` can have multiple roles associated with it.
 * `Change Audit` entries may have one-to-one references to acting `User`.
 * `User` can have multiple `Properties` assigned to it.

-### Properties

-Properties here mean a set of `Key` and `Value` pairs associated with either `User` or `Group`.
-Users of the RBAC database are able to retrieve these properties and make decisions depending on the context.

-* `Key` is a string representing a value.
-Only one unique key is allowed for a given `User` or `Group`.
-* `Value` is a string representing a value associated with a `Key`.

-## Group

-This entity represents a group of `Users`.

-### Properties

-* `Name` is a human-readable name of the group.
-  It also has a UUID identifier for a concrete reference to the instance of an entity.
-* `Parent group` is an optional property which specifies parent group for the current instance of the entity.
-This value can be `null` which means it is a root-level group.
-Each group can have at most one parent.

-### Relationships

-* `Group` may have a one-to-one reference to itself for parent/child group relationships.
-* `Group` can have multiple roles associated with it.
-* `Group` can have multiple `Properties` assigned to it.

 ## Role